Anshh1010/Artist_Mashup/README.md

 10) smtplib
 11) email.mine(MIMEMultipart,MIMEText,MIMEBase,encoders)
 I've used the youtubesearchpython package, which I got from pypi.org(https://pypi.org/project/youtube-search-python/).
+## System Requirements
+1) Python Version 3 or above
+2) Installation of aforementioned libraries
+3) ffmpeg and ffprobe
 ## Working
 The program works in the following steps:
 ### -> The user enters the artist's name, the number of songs, the trim time, i.e how long do they want each song to be in the mashup and their email ID.